Redefine-Studio/pronovo-templates/README.md

 - Header
 - Title
 - Container
-- Footer
+- Footer (add the attribute `type="manageable"` to create placeholder-links as a second row)

 ## Build
-All templates are output to the 'build_production' directory.
+All templates are output to the `build_production` directory.
 To build emails for production run:

 ```
 npm run build
 ```

-Maizzle refers to the settings in 'config.js'.
+Maizzle refers to the settings in `config.js`.
 These settings determine how the mails are built.
 For example, the baseURL should be updated to link to the correct images on the Pronovo infrastructure.

 ```